Search our bank of frequently asked questions using key words.

 If your existing records include the user’s organisation, you can add a step to the login user journey so that when a user logs in with their existing record, you can prompt them to login via their federated access management route.
 When they are returned to your platform post-login, a persistent and unique identifier for that user will be passed in the background which you can use to map to that user’s existing record.
 The same process can work in the reverse direction, e.g. if a user logs in via their federated access management route, you can choose to display a prompt such as “already have a MyProduct account?
 Click here to link the records.”

 Shibboleth is an extension of SAML which provides a single sign-on infrastructure and reference implementation.
 It is not a product and therefore no support service is available with the code.
 OpenAthens provides a suite of supported software and services which allow publishers and institutions to connect to each other via OpenID Connect and SAML/Shibboleth.

 Yes, OpenAthens Cloud will work with these platforms, provided you are able to install plugins.
 You don’t need system files access.
 This is one of the benefits of our new cloud-based service over SAML-based products.

 Yes, but only with the consent of your customers.
 Attribute release policies are becoming more common and can be configured on a global or per-publisher basis.
 This is typically discussed during the subscription sales cycle, so speak to your customers to see what their views are.

 Our clients decide how they are represented in the OpenAthens service.
-Some customers are represented as consortium-type organizations because each of the constituent parts has its own subscriptions.
-Publishers need to be able to distinguish between users from different entities within a consortium so the appropriate entitlements can be authorised.
+Some customers are represented as consortium-type organisations because each of the constituent parts has its own subscriptions.
+Content providers need to be able to distinguish between users from different entities within a consortium so the appropriate entitlements can be authorised.
 This also helps your customers adhere to their licence conditions.